 COMP L

-Article 16a
+Article 16a (> applies to Art.
+1, 2 & 3) [Post 21 November shadows’ meeting version]

 Opinions

-1. On all issues related to its area of competence and upon a request from the European Parliament, the Council or the Commission, or on its own initiative, (452 Berès > ) the Authority shall provide opinions to the European Parliament, the Council and the Commission.
+1. On all issues related to its area of competence and upon a request from the European Parliament, the Council or the Commission, or on its own initiative, (452 Berès > applies to Art.
+1, 2 & 3) the Authority shall provide opinions to the European Parliament, the Council and the Commission.
 Those opinions shall not be made public unless so specified in the request.

 2. The request referred to in paragraph 1 may include a public consultation or a technical analysis.
 (42 Balz, Berès)